Aggregate Crushing Value (ACV) Test — Procedure, Calculation & Acceptance Limits

 Procedure (Step-by-step)

-5. Place the cylinder & plunger assembly on the compression testing machine.
+9. Keep the cylinder with the test sample and the plunger in position and place on the compression testing machine.

-6. Apply load at a uniform rate of 4 tonnes per minute until the total load reaches 40 tonnes, then release the load.
+10. Load is then applied through the plunger at a uniform rate of 4 tons per minute until the total load is 40 tonnes, and then release the total load.

 Calculation